What Screens Do to Your Child’s Brain Before Bed (And What to Do Instead)

 Why are children more sensitive to blue light than adults?

-Children have larger pupils and clearer lenses, which allows roughly twice as much blue light to reach the back of the eye compared to adults.
+According to research published in the Journal of Physiology, children’s eyes transmit more blue light to the retina than adults’ because of their larger pupils and clearer lenses, making them roughly twice as sensitive to blue light’s melatonin-suppressing effects.
 A study of preschoolers found that even dim light suppressed melatonin by 77%, with levels staying suppressed for at least 50 minutes afterward.

 Tonight, try one thing: screens off 15 minutes earlier.
 Fill that space with a story.
 See what happens.